imor/mini-lsm/mini-lsm-book/src/00-preface.md

 ## Get Started

-Now, you can get an overview of the LSM structure in [Mini-LSM Course Overview](./00-overview.md).
+You can now get an overview of the LSM structure in [Mini-LSM Course Overview](./00-overview.md).

 ## About the Author